-We recently announced the launch of our new ORGANIZER Series Model 100 "In Breath" bioreactor, which is our first product in the field of regenerative medicine.
-We also announced that we intend to develop a series of products to address what we believe is a long-term growth opportunity in the field of regenerative medicine.
+We announced the launch of our "In Breath" bioreactor, which was our first product in the field of regenerative medicine.
+This was used to perform the world's first human transplant of a regenerated bronchus.
+Dr. Paolo Macchiarini et al reported this success in The Lancet, a leading general medicine journal and speciality journals in oncology, neurology and infectious, diseases, in November 2008.
+The "InBreath" bioreactor is now commercially available.
+In 2010, our Harvard Apparatus / Hugo Sachs Elektronik business collaborated with Dr. Harald Ott and Massachusetts General Hospital to design and manufacture a novel bioreactor that was used to grow a functional lung that was transplanted into a rat.
+The research was published online in Nature Medicine on July 13, 2010.
+In addition to developing bioreactors, we are also developing a stem cell therapy injector based on our market leading Harvard Apparatus research syringe pump technology.
+We expect to submit this injector to the FDA in 2011 for approval for clinical use on patients.
+We intend to develop a series of products to address what we believe is a long-term growth opportunity in the field of regenerative medicine.
 Although we believe the field of regenerative medicine presents long-term opportunities for the Company, we may be unsuccessful in identifying and pursuing such opportunities.
 We may be unsuccessful in introducing new products in the field of regenerative medicine, expanding current product offerings and commercializing new technologies.
 In addition, there may be a lack of demand in the present or in the future for the products that we introduce in the field of regenerative medicine.
 We may be required to obtain regulatory approvals, including FDA approvals, for our products in the field of regenerative medicine and there is no assurance that we will be able to successfully obtain such approvals on a timely basis or at all.

 The current size and the anticipated size of the regenerative medicine market may be smaller than what we currently believe.
-In addition, the existence and size of the opportunities that we believe are currently, or may in the future be, available to the Company may not exist or develop.
+In addition, the existence and size of the opportunities that we believe currently are, or may in the future be, available to the Company may not exist or develop.
 We may experience competition from many competitors, some of whom may have greater resources or better products or technologies than we do.
 Our customers may experience decreased demand for our products and research funding levels from endowments at our university customers may decrease.
 Finally, we will need to acquire, develop and protect our intellectual property, which may involve significant costs, and operate without infringing on the intellectual property of others.
 Any failure in our pursuit of opportunities in the field of regenerative medicine could have a material impact on our financial condition and results of operations.